telmonteiro/AMATERASU/paper/paper.md

 # Software design

-talk more about modularity of code
+AMATERASU was designed to have a modular architecture, allowing the user to easily access the different classes of the tool (e.g., cleaning data, running GLS periodograms).
+It also comes with several tunable parameters, giving the user full control, while keeping an easy "blind" implementation.

+The basic input consists of

-AMATERASU computes the equivalent-width (EW) of a spectral line in a normalization independent way, by using the 80th percentile of the flux in a given window as the continuum level.
-It then computes the EW for an array of bandpasses, going from 0.1 \r{A} up to a user defined width.
+AMATERASU computes the pseudo equivalent-width (pEW) of a spectral line in a normalization independent way, by using a user-defined percentile of the flux in a given window as the continuum level.
+It then computes the pEW using bandpass grid that goes from 0.1 \r{A} up to a user-defined width.
 This way, the input includes the spectral line center, maximum bandpass width window and a window that includes both the line and some continuum flux.
 The flux is interpolated inside the window using the \texttt{specutils} package, with a step similar to the original spectrum's step, to align the spectrum portion with the bandpass edges.

 The maximum bandpass and interpolation window can be given manually or automatically.
 In the automatic way, the spectra are coadded into a master spectrum, using the first spectrum as the common reference grid, which is then smoothed with a moving average.
 Then, the \texttt{find\_peaks} function from the \texttt{scipy} package is used to find the spectral lines and then retrieves the FWHM of the closest line to be studied (with a threshold of 0.1 \r{A}).
 The bandpass window is a multiple (rounded) of the FWHM retrieved (by default 5 times) and the interpolation window is 6 times that (30 times the FWHM).
 Having retrieved a time series of EWs measurements for a given bandpass, AMATERASU cleans the data by applying a 3-$\sigma$ sequential clipping and binning the data by night.